docker-library/docs/rockylinux/content.md

 # Rocky Linux image documentation

-The `%%IMAGE%%:latest` tag is always the most recent version currently available.
+The `%%IMAGE%%:latest` tag is intentionally missing.
+Please choose a major version (currently 8 or 9) tag, or a more specific tag to ensure you are pulling the version of Rocky Linux you want: e.g. `%%IMAGE%%:8` or `%%IMAGE%%:9`

+## Minimal variant

+In addition to the Base container, a Minimal container with microdnf and a stripped down dependency set is available by using any of the `-minimal` tags e.g. `%%IMAGE%%:9-minimal`

 ## Rolling builds